 MATTERHORN GLACIER TRAIL DETAILS

-Hike Difficulty: Very low.
-The total incline is 150m and decline 500m Sometimes rocky trail but never any danger or exposed trail.
+- Hike Difficulty: Very low.
+The total incline is 150m and the decline was 500m.
+Sometimes there was a rocky trail but never any dangerous or exposed trail.

 The Matterhorn Glacier Trail starts just beneath the Trockener Steg cable car station.
-You will begin the cable car journey on the Matter Glacier Paradise cable car, which leaves from the Zermatt Bergbahnen Station.
+You will begin the cable car journey on the Matter Glacier Paradise Cable Car, which leaves from the Zermatt Bergbahnen Station.
+You can skip the line if you book online here in advance.

 The cable cars are open every day from 8:30 to 4:30 but you can check here on the website to double-check the updated timings.